 - Document: Maintain records of your quantum readiness efforts

 Compliance requirements for post-quantum cryptography are emerging rapidly.
-Organizations that start preparing now will be well-positioned when mandates become explicit.
+Organizations that start preparing now will be well-positioned when mandates become explicit—and those that have already deployed production PQC systems will hold a measurable advantage in audits, customer trust, and regulatory standing.

 Ready to Go Quantum-Secure?